paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 ## To Allow or Not to Allow…

-So far we’ve looked at how many websites are including directives for various User-Agents, and we’ve observed substantial growth in the references to AI Crawlers and Bots.
+So far we’ve looked at how many websites are including directives for various User-Agents, and we’ve observed substantial growth in the references to AI crawlers and bots.
 But we’ve also observed a difference in how sites are using them based on popularity.
 Now let’s look at the types of rules being applied to them.

 It’s not uncommon for rules to exist both allowing a bot and disallowing certain paths.
 So the presence of both could indicate that site owners want to allow those bots to access portions of their sites.
 For example on Vimeo’s robots.txt file, you can find